Heavy Cream 101: Nutrition Facts and Health Effects

 • Salt: ½ tsp

-To start making the ricotta, first add the whole milk, heavy cream and salt to a pan.
+First, add the whole milk, heavy cream, and salt to a pan to start making the ricotta.

 Heat at a medium temperature until the mixture starts to foam and bubble (but don’t let it boil).
-At this point, reduce the heat and add the lemon juice and white wine vinegar.
+Then, reduce the heat and add the lemon juice and white wine vinegar.

 After this, simmer while continuously stirring.
-You will notice that the mixture starts to thicken and it will eventually curdle.
-When this happens, you will be able to see the whey (milky liquid) and the curd (thick lumps) separate from each other.
+You will notice that the mixture starts to thicken, and it will eventually curdle.
+When this happens, you can see the whey (milky liquid) and the curd (thick lumps) separate from each other.

-After draining, you will be left with the thick cheese solids and you can use them in any ricotta recipe.
-If you don’t want to use all in one go, then it should keep in the refrigerator for a few days too.
+After draining, you will be left with the thick cheese solids, which you can use in any ricotta recipe.
+However, if you don’t want to use it all in one go, then it should keep in the refrigerator for a few days too.

 4. Heavy Cream Coffee